How many students apply to the program and what are their qualifications?

-Highly qualified Bellarmine University undergraduate students may be admitted to the Doctor of Physical Therapy Program after completing all prerequisite and general education courses (except IDC.
-401) and a minimum of 90 semester hours.
-Transfer applicants to the professional program must hold a baccalaureate degree and have completed all program prerequisite courses.
+Applicants to the professional program must hold a baccalaureate degree and have completed all program prerequisite courses.
 Admission to the program is selective and highly competitive.
-Students attending Bellarmine as undergraduates are preferentially admitted to the Doctor of Physical Therapy Program.
+Students attending Bellarmine as undergraduates receive preferential consideration for admission to the Doctor of Physical Therapy Program.

 Qualified applicants to the program must have:

 - a minimum prerequisite point average of 3.00/4.00

 - a minimum overall (cumulative) undergraduate grade point average of 2.75/4.00

 - completed seven of the ten prerequisite courses prior to January 1 of the admission year

 - completed all program prerequisites prior to entering the professional curriculum

 - a grade of “C” or better in all prerequisites courses

 - taken the Graduate Record Examination (GRE) in the past 5 years and had their official scores submitted to Bellarmine University (School Code 1056)

 - 25 clock hours of documented work or volunteer experience in a physical therapy setting